Abhinav-26/Machine-Learning-Minor-Projects/README.md

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Cat-Dog%20Prediction%20using%20CNN">13.
 Cat-Dog Prediction Using CNN</a><br>
 In this Project I have build a Cat-Dog Prediction model using the concepts of CNN.
 This is a very basic project of CNN, DeepLearning.
 This is one of the most beginner friendly project that every beginner usually builds.
 This project will help you to clear the basic concepts CNN and how it can be implemented in image classification.

+## Recommendation System
+<a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Movie%20Recomendation">9.
+Movie Recomendation</a><br>
+In this directory we have created a Movie Recomendation system using the concept of content based recomendation system.
+The dataset used is very large and hence it cannot be directly Uploaded into GitHub.
+But you can download the data directly from <a href="https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/moviedataset.zip">here</a>.
+Unzip the data and use the respected csv files.<br>

 ## Natural Language Processing
 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Reddit's%20Flair%20Detection%20with%20Transfer%20Learning%20%2B%20EDA">10.
 Reddit's Flair Detection with Transfer Learning + EDA</a><br>